-Remimazolam is an ultra-short-acting intravenous benzodiazepine sedative/anesthetic that has shown positive results in clinical Phase III trials.
+Remimazolam is an ultra-short-acting intravenous benzodiazepine sedative/anesthetic.
 In the human body, remimazolam is rapidly metabolized to an inactive metabolite by tissue esterases and is not metabolized by cytochrome-dependent hepatic pathways.
 Like other benzodiazepines, remimazolam can be reversed with flumazenil to rapidly terminate sedation or anesthesia if necessary.
-During clinical studies, remimazolam demonstrated efficacy and safety with around 2,400 volunteers and patients.
 Data so far indicate that remimazolam has a rapid onset and offset of action combined with a favorable cardio-respiratory safety profile.

-In addition to procedural sedation and general anesthesia, based on positive Phase II study results, ICU sedation beyond 24 hours is another possible attractive indication for further development in the EU by PAION as well as by its licensees in other territories.
+In addition to procedural sedation and general anesthesia, based on positive Phase II study results, ICU sedation is another possible indication for remimazolam.

-Remimazolam is partnered in the U.S. (Cosmo Pharmaceuticals), Japan (Mundipharma), China (Yichang Humanwell), Canada (Pharmascience), Russia/CIS, Turkey and the MENA region (R-Pharm) as well as South Korea (Hana Pharm).
-For all other markets outside the EU, remimazolam is available for licensing.
+Remimazolam is partnered in the U.S. (brand name BYFAVO) with Acacia Pharma, in Japan (brand name Anerem®) with Mundipharma, in China (brand name Ruima®) with Yichang Humanwell, in Canada with Pharmascience, in Russia/CIS, Turkey and the MENA region with R-Pharm, and in South Korea (brand name BYFAVOTM) and Southeast Asia with Hana Pharm.
+For all other markets including parts of the EU, remimazolam is available for licensing.

 More information at Sedation & anesthesia market.